 Remembering Kristallnacht

-The Kristallnacht Pogrom was an organized pogrom against Jews in Germany, Austria and parts of former Czechoslovakia (the Sudetenland) that occurred on November 9–10, 1938.
-Kristallnacht is also known as the November Pogrom, “Night of Broken Glass,” and “Crystal Night.”
-Orchestrated by the Nazis in retaliation for the assassination of a German embassy official in Paris by a seventeen-year-old Jewish youth named Herchel Grynzspan, 1,400 synagogues and 7,000 businesses were destroyed, almost 100 Jews were killed, and 30,000 were arrested and sent to concentration camps.
+The November Pogrom, also known as the Kristallnacht Pogrom, was an organized pogrom against Jews in Germany, Austria and parts of former Czechoslovakia (the Sudetenland) that occurred on November 9–10, 1938.
+Kristallnacht is also known as “Night of Broken Glass,” and “Crystal Night.”
+Orchestrated by the Nazis, 1,400 synagogues and 7,000 businesses were destroyed, almost 100 Jews were killed, and 30,000 people were arrested and sent to concentration camps.
 German Jews were subsequently held financially responsible for the destruction wrought upon their property during this pogrom.
-Doris Bamburger Metzger and her husband Ernest were living in Nuremberg, Germany, with their 5-month-old daughter Eva when Nazis ransacked their home on Kristallnacht.
-Doris' father was arrested and taken to Dachau.
+Kristallnacht signaled the acceleration of Nazi policies aimed at expropriating and expelling German Jews from the Third Reich.
+Charlotte Knobloch, born in Munich in 1932, survived the Holocaust disguised as a Christian child on a Bavarian farm.
+After the war, she reunited with her father and remained in Germany, eventually dedicating her life to combating antisemitism.
+The XR Experience “Inside Kristallnacht” centers on her story.
+In this message to her grandchildren, Dr. Knobloch emphasized the importance of taking pride in one’s Judaism in an era of antisemitism and misinformation.
+Charlotte Knobloch, born in Munich in 1932, survived the Holocaust disguised as a Christian child on a Bavarian farm.
+After the war, she reunited with her father and remained in Germany, eventually dedicating her life to combating antisemitism.
+The XR Experience “Inside Kristallnacht” centers on her story.
+In this message to her grandchildren, Dr. Knobloch emphasized the importance of taking pride in one’s Judaism in an era of antisemitism and misinformation.
 Doris Bamburger Metzger and her husband Ernest were living in Nuremberg, Germany, with their 5-month-old daughter Eva when Nazis ransacked their home on Kristallnacht.
 Doris' father was arrested and taken to Dachau.
 Esther Clifford discusses events of the Kristallnacht pogrom, November 9-10, 1938 and recalls the state of fear that drove her to flee her hometown of Frankfurt am Main, Germany.
 Kurt describes what he observed in the aftermath of the Kristallnacht pogrom in Berlin, Germany, in November 1938.
 Gender: Male Esther Gever remembers trying to protect her father from being arrested.
 Gender: Female Fred Katz remembers his birthday coinciding with the Kristallnacht Pogrom.
 Gender: Male Eva Abraham Podietz went to school as usual during the Kristallnacht Pogrom only to be sent right home again.
 On her way home, she encountered Nazi youths.
 Gender: Female Herbert Karliner's family business was destroyed during the Kristallnacht Pogrom, prompting the family to leave Germany.
 Gender: Male Jacob Wiener recalls being taunted by his classmates during the Kristallnacht Pogrom.
 Gender: Male Robert Behr describes how the events of Kristallnacht shook his family's belief in a civil Germany.
 Gender: Male Kristallnacht

 Doris Metzger on Kristallnacht